cabal-club/cable/wire.md

 * [9.
 Informative References](#9-informative-references)

 ## 0. Background
-[Cabal][Cabal] is existing distributed peer-to-peer computer software for private group chats.
+[Cabal][Cabal] is a distributed peer-to-peer software platform for private group chats.
 It operates in a fashion different from the typical server-client model, where no machine is either an official nor de facto authority over others in the network.
 Instead, peers collaborate with each other to share data and build an eventually consistent view of that data.

 Cabal's original protocol was based off of [hypercore][hypercore], which was found to have limitations and trade-offs that didn't suit Cabal's needs well.